-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Direct mortality of avifauna due to collision Minor to Moderate If significant direct mortality is identified through the monitoring programme, bird deterrence measures will be implemented to avoid migratory birds from attempting to "land" on the plant.
+Impact/Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Direct mortality of avifauna due to collision Minor If significant direct mortality is identified through the monitoring programme, bird deterrence measures will be implemented to avoid migratory birds from attempting to "land" on the plant.
 Since there are no comprehensive international studies for bird collision with PV panels, it is not possible to recommend a single technique to avoid collisions.
-The mitigation will follow the following two principles: The objective will be to avoid bird collisions, as this is the preferred approach in the mitigation hierarchy; The latest methods that are used internationally will be applied onsite.
+The mitigation will follow the following two principles: • The objective will be to avoid bird collisions, as this is the preferred approach in the mitigation hierarchy; • The latest methods that are used internationally will be applied onsite.
 If specific guidance for PV plants is issued addressing this risk before the operational phase commences, it will be followed.
 Alternatively, the methods outlined in the guidelines to deter large flocks of birds from approaching airports (such as the UK Civil Aviation Authority 2014 Wildlife Hazard Management at Aerodromes CAP 772) will be applied.
 O&M As soon as the operation start and throughout operation period.
-Minor Direct Mortality of Fauna Minor Speed limit will be imposed across the construction site in order to avoid direct mortality of fauna.
-Speed limits onsite are specified on Chapter 14 Traffic.
+Cost should be integrated into the design operational budget Minor Direct Mortality of Fauna Negligible to Minor Speed limit will be imposed across the construction site in order to avoid direct mortality of fauna.
+Speed limits onsite are specified on the traffic chapter.
 O&M As soon as the operation start and throughout operation period.
-Negligible Vehicles will keep to the designated routes during transportation of goods in order to prevent unnecessary land encroachment, thus protecting the natural resources and reducing dust emissions Poaching/Hunting/Trade Minor Hunting, falconry and trade will be strictly forbidden on site.
-Notes on informative boards will be established.
+Negligible Vehicles will keep to the designated routes in order to prevent unnecessary land encroachment, thus protecting the natural resources and reducing dust emissions O&M Poaching / Hunting Minor to Moderate Hunting, falconry and fauna/flora trade will be strictly forbidden on site.
+Warning signs will be placed around the site.
 O&M As soon as the operation start and throughout operation period.
 Negligible

-4.2.6 Non-hazardous Waste and Hazardous Materials Management
+4.2.5 Non-hazardous Waste and Hazardous Materials Management